What Are Urban Gardens? (Explained)

 Kinder to the environment – no petrol used to transport the food to the shops, no need to hop in the car for it and no soil is harmed by organic gardening practices

-Saves money – almost “free” compared to organic food form shops
+Saves money – almost “free” compared to organic food from shops

-Educational – kids can learn so much form growing an organic garden (adults too!) and food is more appreciated and less wasted
+Educational – kids can learn so much from growing an organic garden (adults too!) and food is more appreciated and less wasted

-Plants suitable for containers or small urban gardens:
+Plants suitable for small urban gardens or containers

 For a small urban garden or raised bed choose varieties that don’t use a lot of space.
 Spring onions, radishes, spinach, silverbeet (chard), garlic, leek, climbing beans, carrots, tomatoes and lettuces are crops that use limited garden space efficiently.
 Ask at your local nursery or garden shop if in doubt.

 Fruit – my favorites are strawberries!
-Easy to grow in the hanging baskets, pots or in the garden, the taste of home grown is sensational.
-Other fruits easily grown in pots are lemons, mandarins, dwarf apples and pears, figs and other.
+Easy to grow in the hanging baskets, pots or in the garden, the taste of homegrown is sensational.
+Other fruits easily grown in pots are lemons, mandarins, dwarf apples and pears, figs and others.